Apex-technologies/matlab_AP1000/README.md

         This class is used for controlling the polarimeter module of AP1000.

   3.Class EDFAUpdated
         This class is used for controlling the EDFA module of AP1000.

+  4.Class filterUpdated
+        This class is used for controlling the filter module of AP1000.